 We have allowed people with special needs to park inside the zoo, next to the Ludwig Building, so they can get their wheelchairs out.
 Have them enter the drive in area and ask the volunteers collecting food.
 Then, have a volunteer help them park and make sure they exit the car safely.
 They should also be escorted back in to their car and help control traffic as they pull out and exit through the drive route exit.

-Our policy is to do the best to stay open every night.
-However in respect for our volunteer groups and their safety, if the weather is so bad that we feel we have to close we will post it on on Facebook page.
+Our policy is to do our best to stay open every night.
+However, in respect for our volunteer groups and their safety, if the weather is so bad that we feel we have to close, we will post it on on Facebook page.